mcinglis/design-patterns/README.md

 This isn't how I'd write code in production.

-I started this project to revise for CSSE2003 Software Studio at the University of Queensland, but I fully intend to maintain it because I think it would be a great resource to have in future.
+I started this project to revise for CSSE2003 Software Studio at the University of Queensland.
+I intend to maintain it because I think it would be a great resource to have in future.

 Contributions are very welcome!